PeerMeHQ/know/daos/security.md

 **Requirement**: To start and run a public Fellowship DAO with an existing token, we require the token owner to transfer token management rights to the Fellowship smart contract.
 To make this easy, we provide a dedicated user interface to complete the transfer.

-**Reason**: On Elrond, a token manager (there can only be one per token) has complete control over their token.
+**Reason**: On MultiversX, a token manager (there can only be one per token) has complete control over their token.
 This means they can not only decide to freeze & wipe accounts but also freely mint & burn tokens as they like.
 A single person that can freely mint vote tokens out of thin air is a hazard to all members of a DAO and defeats all purposes of it as well.

 **Consequences**: Fellowship DAOs that don't have ownership and management rights for their vote token will periodically be set to operate in Private Mode.
 Members will also be informed about the risks.